samueljamesbell/samueljamesbell.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Machine learning reproducibility, robustness and fairness.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+#  address: >
-    <p>555 your office number</p>
+#    <p>555 your office number</p>
-    <p>123 your address street</p>
+#    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm Sam 👋, a Postdoctoral Research Scientist at [FAIR](https://ai.facebook.com/research/), Meta's fundamental AI research group.
+I currently split my time between Paris, France and Cambridge, UK.

+In 2023 I completed my PhD in machine learning as part of the [ML@CL group](https://mlatcl.github.io/) at the University of Cambridge, supervised by [Prof. Neil Lawrence](https://inverseprobability.com/).

+My research focuses on understanding how (and often, _whether_) contemporary machine learning models actually work.
+Broadly, I'm interested in reproducibility and metascientific research, tooling and theory for improving the efficiency of machine learning research, and understanding algorithmic biases and questions of fairness.

+Previously, I have studied at [The Alan Turing Institute](https://www.turing.ac.uk), obtained a master's in natural language processing at the Cambridge [Computer Laboratory](https://www.cl.cam.ac.uk/), and did my bachelor's in computer science at the [University of Manchester](https://www.cs.manchester.ac.uk/).

+In between, I've simulated financial crises in market risk at [Goldman Sachs](https://www.goldmansachs.com); built new retail banks at [Thought Machine](https://www.thoughtmachine.net/), and developed next generation credit scores at [Credit Kudos](https://creditkudos.com/).

+I'm also the Founder and Chair of [The Preptrack Foundation](https://preptrack.co.uk), a registered charity building technology for HIV prevention.
+Our first app, Preptrack, helps people who use PrEP, the medication that eliminates the risk of HIV infection.

+If you're interested in what I do, research collaborations or opportunities, please do drop me a line.
+My email is samueljamesbell [at] gmail [dot] com.
+I'd love to hear from you.